HYENA-007-CYBER/ros2_humble_notes/README_WEEK_4.md

 ---
 # Difficulties Faced

-This document outlines the technical issues and practical challenges encountered during the Week 4 task — detecting an orange cone in Gazebo using OpenCV and YOLOv5, integrated with ROS 2 Humble.
+I came across many errors during the Week 4 task — detecting an orange cone in Gazebo using OpenCV and YOLOv5, integrated with ROS 2 Humble.

 ---